 Unfinished basements are full of untapped potential and are a great way to increase your property value.
 You could be sitting on top of a bonus room, a bedroom (or two), a laundry room, or a family room. if you build it, the buyers will come.
 More importantly, if you build it, you may be able to stay.

 That said, there may be a reason why your basement wasn’t finished in the first place.
 It’s worth it to call in professionals to determine what’s possible, what’s not, and how much money it would take to ensure the lower level functions as well as the ones above it, especially in terms of moisture control, available outlets, lighting, and access.

 Done well and done professionally, finished basements can be one of the smartest renovations you do for yourself and your home, giving you as much as a 70% return on investment and making your home more attractive to buyers who need more space.

 When choosing which remodeling projects are worth your money, consider how long you have left in your home.
 Many homeowners begin major remodeling projects to prepare for an eventual sale–and never get a chance to truly enjoy their investment.
 With the help of a professional team of designers and contractors, you can make sure your home meets your needs now while also increasing your property value at the time of sale.

 Not sure how to maximize your next remodeling project?
-We can help.
+We can help: request a Project Consult.